lyft/presto-gateway/README.md

 If no rules match, then request is routed to adhoc.

 ### Execution of Rules
 All rules whose conditions are satisfied will fire.
-For example, in the two example rules given above, a query with source `airflow` and label `special` will satisfy both rules.
+For example, in the "airflow" and "airflow special" example rules given above, a query with source `airflow` and label `special` will satisfy both rules.
 The `routingGroup` is set to `etl` and then to `etl-special` because of the order in which the rules of defined.
 If we swap the order of the rules, then we would possibly get `etl` instead, which is undesirable.